SlapperAutoMapper/Slapper.AutoMapper/README.md

 ###Mapping Nested Types Using a Dictionary###

 The following example maps a list of dictionaries of property names and values to a Customer class and using underscore notation ("_"), Slapper.AutoMapper properly populates the nested child types.
+This is really what I would consider this libraries secret sauce.
-You can just as easily use a list of dynamics too.
+You can just as easily use a list of dynamics which is demonstrated below too which is what is typically returned back from Micro ORMs.

-As an example, the following SQL would return similar results to what is in the dictionaries in the example below ( Note the use of SQL aliases ):
+As an example, the following SQL would return similar results to what is in the dictionaries in the example below ( Note the use of SQL aliases ).

+*Now it may not seem immediately obvious but what we are really achieving here is something very interesting... we are effectively combining
+SQL and the mapping to C# objects at the same time by use of SQL aliases.*

 ```sql
 SELECT	c.CustomerId,
 		c.FirstName,